FX OPTIONS

 • Less Favourable Rate

 Options strategies generally offer a less favourable hedging rate than the equivalent forward contract.
-This is typically in exchange for a potential benefit.
-You may be worse off by trading an Options strategy versus a Forward Contract.
+This is typically in exchange for upside potential.

 • Mark-to-Market Risk

-Whilst Vanilla Options do not expose the buyer to potential margin calls, other Currency Options strategies may require an up-front initial deposit (cash collateral) and will be exposed to Mark-to-Market revaluations and potential margin calls.
+Some Options strategies may require an up-front cash deposit, and will be exposed to Mark-to-Market revaluations and potential margin calls.

-Some Options strategies include features which can benefit or disadvantage the buyer depending on the path of the spot rate over time.
-You may be worse off by trading an Options strategy versus a Forward Contract.
+Some Options strategies include features that can benefit or disadvantage the buyer depending on the path of the spot rate over time.

 Ready To Take The Next Step?